 There are so many trains in Japan.
 It’s a preferred method of travel in the country.
-Short and long train rides are both extremely easy and affordable, for the most part.
+Short and long train rides are both extremely easy and affordable, for the most part (if you want to save money on train travel in Japan, check out the tourist-only Japan Railpass).
 The Shinkansen trains that take you from Tokyo to Kyoto or Osaka and further into the country, are very popular trains.
 In those train stations, you’ll find many vendors who sell bento boxes, called ekiben, that are meant to take on the train.

 It is a very popular thing to do to shop for your favorite ekiben before boarding the train and eat it aboard.
 There are dozen of shops in the stations that sell these bento boxes.
 The one that we opted for was a delicious array of sushi.
 You can also pick up sushi trays in luei of a traditional ekiben to have on the train.